johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

    ```bash
    mdatp diagnostic real-time-protection-statistics --sort --top 4
    ```
-   The output of the which is a list of the top 4 contributors to performance issues.
-For example, the output of the command will be something like the following:
+   The output is a list of the top four contributors to performance issues.
+For example, the output of the command is something like the following:

    ```console
    =====================================